JarrodCameron/networks/README.md

 # COMP3331 - Major Assignment

-This is a client/server and peer to peer network for sending messages.
+This is a client/server and peer to peer network application for sending messages.
 After the server is running each _client_ can log in and send messages via the server.
 A peer to peer connection can be established after logging in to communicate to other clients.

-Internal implementation can be seen in `docs/report.pdf`.
+The internal implementation can be seen in `docs/report.pdf`.

 ## Compilation